Reading Time: 5 Minutes

 - Deer with no recognizable pathology(extremely rare)

-Thanks for reading my article about antlered does.
-I hoped you enjoyed it and learned something you didn’t already know.
-If you like my content subscribe for my weekly update.
+Thank you for reading my article about if whitetail does can have antlers.
+I hope you enjoyed it and learned something you didn’t already know.
+If you like my content, subscribe to my weekly update.
+If you have any other questions about whitetail does with antlers or just want to connect, feel free to email me at Patrick.Long@omegaoutdoors.net.